scalgo/scalgoproto/doc/schema.md

         d: list table {x:U32, y:U32};
     }

+##### Direct list table

+It is possible to use direct list table.
+This is more efficient than regular list tables:

+    table MyTable @5D99E0AD {
+        d: direct list table {x:U32, y:U32};
+    }

+For regular list tabels.
+The list stores a pointer to a table.
+At the pointer location the magic and size of the table is stored.
+With a direct list table the table content is stored directly in the list.
+So the pointer indirection, magic and size is saved.

 ##### Inplace

 Within a table atmost one table, union, text or bytes, member may be declared inplace.
 An inplace member in encoded directly after its table, and 8 bytes are saved.
 In the example below an inplace union is used;